kurzacz/winservicewatch/README.md

-# Winservice-Watch
+# winservicewatch

-Base class for Python WinService with observer design pattern.
+Library for Python WinService with observer design pattern.

 ## Introduction
 This simple skeleton gives you more control over the part of your app